afv9988/firefox-minos-settings/README.md

 ## About

-These are the default settings for mozilla in [minos](http://minos.io).
+These are the default settings for firefox in [minos](http://minos.io).

 <p align="center">
 <img src="http://javier.io/assets/img/mozilla-minos-settings.png" alt="mozilla minos settings"/>